chuanqin3/udacity-mobile-flashcards/README.md

 2. iPhone 8
 3. iPhone 7

+This app uses [Expo](https://docs.expo.io/versions/v30.0.0/introduction/) to perform the tests.
+For more details, please click the hyperlink to go to Expo's documentation.

 ### Quick Start
 You need to install `Node.js` at first if you haven't.
 Then you can clone this project to your preferred place and run the following commands: